STATE GOVERNMENT AND STATE AFFAIRS

 EXECUTIVE AND ADMINISTRATIVE OFFICERS — GOVERNOR AND LIEUTENANT-GOVERNOR

-(2) The STEM action center board shall consist of the following nine (9) members:
+(2) The STEM action center advisory board shall consist of the following nine (9) members:

 (a) The director of the department of commerce, or his designee;

 (b) The director of the department of labor, or his designee;

 (c) One (1) member of the state board of education;

 (d) The superintendent of public instruction, or her designee; and

 (e) Five (5) members appointed by the governor, who shall serve at the pleasure of the governor for terms of three (3) years, and who shall be residents of the state and represent manufacturing or STEM-related industries.
 The board’s chairman will be elected annually by the members of the board.